athirakmohan/load-balancer/README.md

 Written in classic java style, it uses vector, hashtable, thread, and timer to manage endpoints, metrics, and health checks, without relying on any cloud services.

+****Assumptions****

+- Limited to Java Version 1.2 (Java 2) features and functionality.

+- Backend services are reachable via static IP addresses and ports, no dynamic service discovery is assumed.

+- SSL/TLS is not required.

+- Load balancing decisions are based purely on network connectivity and availability, not on application level metrics beyond simple TCP checks.

 ****High level architecture****

 <img width="850" height="675" alt="Screenshot 2025-10-08 at 17 54 53" src="https://github.com/user-attachments/assets/c8e5d40a-dda3-4b04-bcb1-c73df4b9b872" />